 Medications for After School Activities/Events:

-In regard to emergency medications a student may need available for after school activities/events, it is extremely important parents/guardians notify the school nurse and individual in charge of the activity/event about this need.
-Examples of emergency medications include Epi-pens, Insulin, Glucagon and asthma inhalers.
+In regard to emergency medications a student may need available for after school activities/events, it is extremely important parents/guardians notify the individual in charge of the activity/event about this need.
+Examples of emergency medications include Epi-Pens ®, insulin, glucagon and asthma inhalers.
 After regular school hours, the clinic is closed and a nurse is not available.
+Prescribed medication in the clinic cannot be used for before or after school activities.
+It is the parent/guardian’s responsibility to provide the medication and develop a plan with the individual in charge of the before or after school activity/event so a safe environment may be maintained.
+The school nurse can provide a copy of the doctor’s order and assist in training, if needed.
 Please note a student may carry emergency medications when the proper procedure is followed as stated above.
-It is the parent/guardian's responsibility to develop a plan with the nurse and the individual in charge of the afterschool activity/event so a safe environment may be maintained.
+It is the parent/guardian's responsibility to develop a plan with the nurse and the individual in charge of the after-school activity/event so a safe environment may be maintained.

 No, if he/she has…

 Sniffles or a mild cough without a fever

 A single episode of diarrhea or vomiting without other symptoms

 Yes, if he/she…

 Has a temperature of 100.4° or higher.
 Keep them home until fever-free for 24 hours without medicine.
 Never give aspirin to a child under 19 years old.
 If has had two or more episodes of diarrhea or vomiting must remain out 24 hours once symptoms have stopped without medication.

 When your own judgment tells you that your child is not well.
 If you suspect your child may be ill, delay sending them to school until you have had enough time to observe their behavior and feel certain that they are well enough to be in school.